Gain tighter alignment with business objectives. Crystallize your SRE team’s focus on the efforts that matter most to the organization.

 SRE and DevOps share many fundamental themes.
 In addition, both SRE and DevOps present a similar challenge: How do previously isolated teams begin to work together seamlessly?

-Ultimately, for SRE models to succeed, DevOps teams must have a holistic view of the stack—the frontend, backend, libraries, storage, kernels, and physical machine.
+Ultimately, for SRE models to succeed, teams must have a holistic view of the stack—the frontend, backend, libraries, storage, kernels, and physical machine.
 The solution is to expand upon the concept of a data lake, and build a “digital river.”

 In many cases, teams have employed limited automation that is based on custom-developed scripts or APIs that are connected to domain-specific tools.
 These approaches create islands of automation, which presents a couple of challenges: